 William Shakespeare had once said – one touch of nature makes the whole world kin.
 It was Shakespeare who had also said – fishes live in the sea, as men do a-land; the great ones eat up the little ones.
 How ruthlessly true!!
 It’s so disheartening to see enthusiastic travelers are now searching for doom tourism on Google.
 To make it worse, there are several places in India that fall into this search.
+There are so many places around the country that are soon going to lose their beauty and no one would ever visit them again.
+And in most of these cases, it’s too late to do anything about it.
+Soon, these places will turn into ruins which only archaeology students would visit (heard of Mohen-jo-daro?).
+Or worse, they will completely wipe off from the Indian map and we’ll forget about them.
 With a heavy heart, we’ve listed down Tourist Places in India: Doom Tourism Edition.

 What is doom tourism?

-Such places are simply awe-inspiring, but it’s just sad very soon these places might just cease to exist.
+Such places are simply awe-inspiring, but it’s just sad that very soon, these places might just cease to exist.
 Thanks to global warming, climate change, pollution, and of course, the never-ending development, such places are now endangered.
 Had always heard about endangered species, never knew one day, we will be listing out endangered and soon-to-be-extinct places.
-Back home, the scenario is more likely the same.
-We are hardly conscience-stricken and each one of us has contributed to the ongoing climate change, that is only destructing our mother earth.
+We are hardly conscience-stricken and each one of us has contributed to the ongoing climate change, that is only destroying our mother earth.

 Remember the Kedarnath floods in 2013?